Master in Human and Natural Resource Studies: Career Path

 • Natural Resource Manager: Graduates may work in the public or private sector to manage natural resources such as forests, water, minerals, and wildlife.
 They may be responsible for developing and implementing management plans, conducting environmental impact assessments, and working with other organizations to protect and conserve natural resources.

 • Environmental Policy Analyst: Graduates may work in government agencies, non-governmental organizations, or consulting firms to analyze and develop policies related to natural resources and the environment.
-They may be responsible for researching and analyzing environmental issues, developing policy recommendations, and advocating for policy changes.
+They may be responsible for researching and investigating environmental issues, developing policy recommendations, and advocating for policy changes.

 • Conservation Biologist: Graduates may work in organizations such as conservation non-profits, land trusts, or government agencies to protect and conserve endangered species and habitats.
-They may conduct research, develop conservation plans, and work with other organizations to protect and restore ecosystems.
+They may research, develop conservation plans, and work with other organizations to protect and restore ecosystems.

 • Sustainable Development Specialist: Graduates may work in the public or private sector to promote sustainable development, working on projects and initiatives related to renewable energy, sustainable agriculture, and sustainable communities.